Company Name – Happiest Minds Technologies Ltd (Happiest Minds)

 Challenge: The client is in the business of offering exam preparation courses for the insurance industry.
 However, a change in the evaluation procedure that placed a higher emphasis on critical and analytical thinking in candidates led to a steep decline in the performance of students.
 The client was looking to arrest the resulting dropouts by putting in place a learner support system to automatically identify at-risk students and initiate remedial action.

-Happiest Minds built a solution that analyzed the current student database and corroborated our findings with students who’d dropped out of the course.
+Happiest Minds built a solution that analyzed the current student database and corroborated our findings with students who had dropped out of the course.

 Basis the chosen model, the team built a prediction engine that accurately classified at-risk students.

-Built a visualization layer that could easily showcase trends pertaining to student performance and help instructors and administrators take corrective action.
+Built a visualization layer that could easily showcase trends in student performance and help instructors and administrators take corrective action.